 The refrigeration unit is protected by a special paint system against the corrosive atmosphere in which it normally operates.
 However, should the paint system be damaged, the base metal can corrode.
 In order to protect the refrigeration unit from the highly corrosive sea atmosphere, or if the protective paint system is scratched or damaged, clean area to bare metal using a wire brush, emery paper or equivalent cleaning method.
-Immediately following cleaning, spray or brush on zinc-rich primer.
-After the primer has dried, spray or brush on finish coat of paint to match original unit color.
+Immediately following cleaning, apply 2-part epoxy paint to the area. and allow to dry.
+After the first coat dries, apply a second coat.